 North Shore Elementary has been proudly serving students for over 90 years and is the alma mater to many of today’s leaders in St. Petersburg.
 It is a small school with character, compassion, diversity, and ingenuity that continues to define what successful public education should and can look like.
-With approximately 350 students, the small size of North Shore allows for all teachers and staff to know all students, not just the ones in their classes.
-Whether you are walking around the campus, participating in school-wide events, or at Majestic Mondays (the monthly spirit assemblies) you can see and hear teachers, students, and parents supporting each other and engaging in each other’s lives.
+With approximately 400 students, the small size of North Shore allows for all teachers and staff to know all students, not just the ones in their classes.
+Whether you are walking around the campus, participating in school-wide events, or at Knights in the Courtyard (the monthly spirit assemblies) you can see and hear teachers, students, and parents supporting each other and engaging in each other’s lives.
 Additionally, the teachers who come to North Shore Elementary to teach stay there, and are continually supported to grow and develop their craft as they see fit.
 All of this combines to create a truly amazing school community and feel.

 There is something incredibly rewarding about sending your child to the school next door.
 Friends, activities and events are nearby.
 You see the same faces, and grow to care for and respect your neighbors.
 Coincidentally, this has created an incredibly active group of parents and community members making up both the Parent and Teacher Association (PTA) and School Advisory Committee (SAC) who continue to support and challenge the school to be the best it can be.

 Principal Heidi Bockover has been working within the Pinellas County School system since 1989 in a variety of roles, serving as a classroom teacher, a curriculum specialist, and within administration.
 She holds a Master’s Degree in Reading and Language Arts from the University of South Florida and earned her Ed.
 Leadership Certification from Florida State University.
 She fosters a love of learning and sense of community and works hard to build upon the strong foundation and traditions which make our “Castle” so special.